 Alternatively, click on the currently existing task (“Task 1”) to select it, then go to the Task inspector.
 You can change the task type from a regular task to a milestone in the Task Info section here.

-Step 4: Add Tasks to the Project
+Step 4: Creating Tasks

 Create a task by pressing Return with a task selected, or choosing Structure ▸ Add ▸ Task.
 To add a task above the currently selected task, hold Shift before pressing Return.